ValentinHLica/valentinhlica/README.md

 # Hi, I'm Valentin 👋

 Passionate Full-Stack Developer with a particular focus on ReactJS, NodeJS.
-You can find me creating creating Open Source apps here on Github, and frequenting new coffee shops in Albania.
+You can find me creating Open Source apps here on Github, and frequenting new coffee shops in Albania.

 - 🔭 Currently working on all things JavaScript related
 - 🌱 Learning anything I can get my hands on!